 Before the Event Insurance (BTE Insurance) is a type of legal expenses cover you can purchase prior to an event or incident.
 It's there to act as a security blanket against an unforeseen event that could lead to legal proceedings.

 After the Event Insurance (ATE Insurance) is purchased following an accident or incident.
-It's usually purchased by a solicitor on behalf of a client, in cases where no Before the Event Insurance cover exists.
+It's usually purchased by a solicitor on behalf of a client in cases where no BTE Insurance cover exists.

 Legal expenses cover could be worthwhile if you needed legal assistance following a home accident or event.

-Your insurer will want to be confident it’ll succeed in proving your case to accept your claim, so you’ll only be offered legal assistance if this is the case.
+For your claim to be accepted, your insurer will want to be confident it’ll succeed in proving your case - you’re only likely to be offered legal assistance if there’s a strong chance the case can be won.

 If your insurer handles your legal claim on your behalf, you’re obligated to accept a reasonable settlement, should this be offered.